hjr3/homebrew-curl-hyper/README.md

 - libhyper - Hyper's FFI bindings
 - curl - the core curl formula with a small patch to use `-lhyper`

+## Development

+Run `just symlink` to symlink this repository (assumed to be the current directory) to the tap

+Run `just unlink` to remove the `hjr3/homebrew-curl-hyper` tap